h2oai/tutorials/Driverless AI/machine-learning-interpretability/machine-learning-interpretability.md

 - Prevent the building of excessive Technical Debt in Machine Learning
 - More in-depth insight and understanding of your data

-This tutorial will build a machine learning model using the famous **Default of Credit Card Clients Dataset**.
+In this self-paced course, we will build a machine learning model using the famous **Default of Credit Card Clients Dataset**.
 We will use the dataset to build a classification model that will predict the probability of clients defaulting on their next credit card payment.
-In contrast to previous tutorials, we will focus on the most leading methods and concepts for explaining and interpreting Machine Learning models.
+In contrast to previous self-paced courses, we will focus on the most leading methods and concepts for explaining and interpreting Machine Learning models.
 Therefore, we will not focus so much on the experiment itself.
 Instead, we would shift our attention to using the following metrics and graphs that Driverless AI generates to understand our built model: **results, graphs, scores, and reason code values**.
 In particular, we will explore the following graphs in Driverless AI:

 - Decision tree surrogate models
 - Individual conditional expectation (ICE) plots